pulsar-projects/open-code-snippets/flutter-hackathon-2020-awesome-list/readme.md

 - [Cyborg Prime](https://github.com/RemiDormoy/CyberPizza) - Cyborg Prime  lets you shop the latest, freshest cybernetic parts in town and place order with its OK CYBORG technology ([video](https://youtu.be/WC5iHslmfDU))
 - [Cyber Widget](https://github.com/eli1stark/cyberwidget_hack_20/) - Our project is a platform for Flutter developers which gives them the opportunity to share their work. ([video](https://youtu.be/THqFzhEeZPE))
 - [Cyberpunk 2020](https://github.com/codesolutions101/cyberpunk2020) - One for all accessibility app with Futuristic UI ([video](https://youtu.be/pESkEwdqtX8))
+- [DOSChat](https://github.com/miralshahvolansys/DOSChat) In attempt to give a nostalgic retro feel to popular real-time chat apps, we have designed a DOS theme based real-time chat application. ([video](https://youtu.be/0-XDcH7TDQI))
 - [Earth Sweeper](https://github.com/FlutterHack/earth-sweeper) - A classic Windows 95 minesweeper ([video](https://youtu.be/oXNTzFM5zqI))
 - [Engage](https://github.com/pixelaGT/engage) - In 2020 comunities are using blockchain plattforms to gain value from its activities.
 In 2077 someone might exploit a glitch to take it all. ([video](https://youtu.be/mK8yjlKAaYk))
 - [e-Toilet Paper Hoarder](https://github.com/kwanjames0/anti-toilet-paper-hoarder-flutter) - Helps reduce toilet paper cravings during the pandemic ([video](https://youtu.be/S-Zyh1VfdIs))
 - [Flame and Watch](https://github.com/fireslime/flame_and_watch) - Flame and watch is a fantasy console/engine made in Flutter and Flame, inspired by olds Nintendo's consoles. ([video](https://youtu.be/tTaqfJLl7mE))
 - [Flutter3310](https://github.com/atavci/flutter3310) - Retro nokia phone
+- [Flutter Game Kid](https://github.com/eralpkaraduman/FlutterGameKid) - Flutter Game Kid: GameBoy recreated with Flutter ([video](https://youtu.be/lI7775DWzE8))
 - [Food share](https://gitlab.com/Abhi_Ghaskata/flutterhackathon/-/tree/master) - share Excessive food with the help of nearby volunteer ([video](https://youtu.be/r3ZPLkkpXS4))
 - [Funway Learning](https://github.com/TechPowerGirls/funway_learning) - Due to the Covid-19, Most of the parents are facing issues to keep their kids learning at home.
 We have come up with one stop solution. ([video](https://youtu.be/CnARFpPTkck))
 - [Flutterband Radio](https://github.com/FlutterHack20/FlutterBand/) - Flutter built retro cyberpunk CB Radio App for Hack20 Flutter Hackathon.
 Speech recognition, auto translation, sounds and gesture controlled flare animations.
 BloC pattern with firebase realtime DB requests. ([video](www.youtube.com/watch?v=gak9beyncw4))
 - [Game Kid](https://github.com/eralpkaraduman/FlutterGameKid) - GameBoy recreated with Flutter ([video](https://youtu.be/lI7775DWzE8))
 - [GhostRigger](https://github.com/Float-like-a-dash-Sting-like-a-dart/GhostRigger) - Cyberpunk-inspired puzzle game prototype ([video](https://youtu.be/yOZAUicGDXc))
+- [Google Think](https://github.com/sampathbalivada/google_think/) - This Flutter application is a simulation of a probable future where communication with electronic devices happens using Brain Waves. ([video](https://youtu.be/pV1rh_8rIoE))
 - [Great Awaiy](https://github.com/dhruvilp/hack20_greatawait) - We were so impressed by the technologies we have seen in the WestWorld so we decided to build one of the WestWorld UI in Flutter ([video](https://youtu.be/fETjNLKxjIo))
 - [GreenRide](https://github.com/masewo/green_ride) - reduce your ecological footprint; travel to work by bicycle ([video](https://youtu.be/xaM4GaPW_6o))
 - [Greenify](https://github.com/aryasurya21/greenify) - Incentives you do eco-friendly tasks, turns your cashbacks and discounts